 So, now that you know what is Ethereum and how it performs, the next part of my 'Cardano vs Ethereum' guide is going to look at how Cardano compares!

 Before I continue, I thought I better make it clear that Cardano is still in its very early days of development.
-The team claim that they are building one of the fastest, cheapest and most scalable blockchains in the world.
+The team claims that they are building one of the fastest, cheapest and most scalable blockchains in the world.
 However, they still have a long way to go.
 Until they have a working product, it is important to understand that at this stage everything is theoretical!

 The ultimate goal is to be able to offer near-instant and free transactions, allowing users to send and receive funds, create smart contracts and build decentralized applications (dApps).
 Furthermore, it is hoped that once the product is fully functional, it will be able to scale to unlimited transactions.